GA-NIFS and JADES: Confirmation of pristine gas near GN-z11

-{ According to the leading cosmological model, a first generation of stars called Population~III (PopIII), condensed almost entirely out of hydrogen and helium, must have initiated the creation of all heavier chemical elements.
-Here we report the detection of ionised hydrogen (H$\gamma_{4342}$) with $S/N$=5.9 in a region about 3~pkpc (projected) North-East from the $z \pm \sim < \lesssim \times z \lesssim \lesssim \sim \sim$2700) NIRSpec-IFS \citep{Jakobsen22, Boeker22} data of this system, as part of the GTO survey GA-NIFS\footnote{\href{https://ga-nifs.github.io/}{Galaxy Assembly with NIRSpec-IFS}} under program 4528 (PIs: S.~Arribas, R.~Maiolino, K. Isaak).
+\abstract { According to the leading cosmological model, a first generation of stars called Population~III (PopIII), condensed almost entirely out of hydrogen and helium, must have initiated the creation of all heavier chemical elements.
+We report the detection of ionised hydrogen (H$\gamma_{4342}$) with a signal-to-noise ratio of $S/N$=5.9 in a region about 3~pkpc (projected) north-east from the $z \pm \sim < \lesssim \times z \lesssim \lesssim \sim \sim$2700) Near Infrared Spectrograph Integral Field Unit \citep[NIRSpec-IFU;][]{Jakobsen22, Boeker22} data of this system as part of the GTO survey \href{https://ga-nifs.github.io/}{`Galaxy Assembly with NIRSpec-IFS'} (GA-NIFS) under program 4528 (PIs: S.~Arribas, R.~Maiolino, K. Isaak).
 We report the detection of \hg\ and a marginal detection of \hd\ at the putative \heii\ clump location, without any metal lines.
 Our \hg\ detection confirms the authenticity of the previous \heiiuv\ detection.
-A companion paper by Maiolino et al.~(subm.; hereafter M26) corroborates the \heiiuv\ data through deeper, NIRSpec-IFS follow-up.
-We derive new constraints on the metallicity and nature of the line-emitter, dubbed `\clump'.
+A companion paper by \citeauthor{Maiolino26b} (2026, hereafter M26) corroborates the \heiiuv\ data through deeper NIRSpec-IFU follow-up.
+We derive new constraints on the metallicity and nature of the line emitter, which we dubbed `\clump'.